1964 Laotian coups: Phoumi's coup

 In the wake of the April 1964 coup, Kouprasith emerged as Deputy Commander in Chief of the RLA.
 His ally Ouane Rattikone was the Commander in Chief.
 However, Siho was not only outranked, but drew international criticism for his coup.
 In response, he retitled the DNC as Lao National Police, and laid low.
 In the meantime, Phoumi's powers were so diminished that he was allowed little input into the successful July 1964 Operation Triangle Kouprasith headed.
 However, Phoumi evaded the agreement that ended the April coup, which deprived him of troops to command.
 He still led a full-strength training battalion in the capital, as well as the cadre for a second, and had a couple of "economic battalions" of military veterans at his disposal in Thakhek and Pakxe.
 On 4 August 1964, Phoumi loosed his training battalion in a coup.
 Led by Phoumi's bodyguard, Major Boua, the trainees erected roadblocks throughout Vientiane.
 They were promptly crushed by Kouprasith's troops as Siho's police sat out the fight.
 Major Boua went to jail.
 The training battalions were disbanded.
 Phoumi was left without troops to command.

 Aftermath

-The end result of the 1964 coups was the de-neutralization of Souvanna Phouma.
+The result of the 1964 coups was the de-neutralization of Souvanna Phouma.
 Having been forced by circumstance to side with the rightwing politicians who held him in power, he would be opposed to the communists for the remainder of the Laotian Civil War.

 The Ho Chi Minh Trail would continue to be a conduit to South Vietnam for communist troops and materiel.